DataDog/datadog-cloud-resource-tagger/README.md

 You can brew install the CLI by running the following commands:
 1. `brew tap datadog/datadog-cloud-resource-tagger https://github.com/DataDog/datadog-cloud-resource-tagger`
 2. `brew install datadog-cloud-resource-tagger`
+You may need to run `sudo launchctl config user path "$(brew --prefix)/bin:${PATH}"` and relaunch your terminal if running on MacOS Mountain Lion or later.
+See [this](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) for more information.

 ## Command flags
 The command to run when invoking the cloud resource tagger is:

 `datadog-cloud-resource-tagger tag`

 The following flags are available when running: